-Often banks and high street lenders can-not facilitate a short term loan quick enough whereby it takes several weeks, often months to underwrite.
+Often banks and high street lenders can-not facilitate a short term loan quickly enough whereby it takes several weeks, often months to underwrite.

 Banks will not lend

 More and more banks have an inability to lend on non-standard mortgage deals.
-As such, bridging loans offers a quick, realistic process with decisions made by real investors.
+As such, a bridging loan offers a quick, realistic process with decisions made by real investors.

 Business cash flow